 Outcomes in police misconduct proceedings

-The guidance, published in 2017, helps to increase fairness and proportionality in cases which is important for officers and public confidence in the hearings.
+The guidance, updated in 2022, helps to increase fairness and proportionality in cases which is important for officers and public confidence in the hearings.
+The guidance is for chief officers and independent legally qualified chairs who must be appointed to chair most misconduct hearing panels.

 Maintaining professional boundaries